New York NFL Alumni Hero

 - Runs Tues., Wed and Thurs of camp week | Runs for 1 hour after camp day ends

-- NFL Alumni Heroes from the New York Giants provide supplemental instruction.
+- NFL Alumni Heroes from the New York Giants or other NFL teams provide supplemental instruction.

 - Student-to-Instructor ratio is 10:1